DePINNetwork/depin-sdk/stateproof/README.md

 ## State Proof Chain Liveness

-The Algorand ledger only stores a limited number of historical blocks and online account balances (needed for the creation of State Proofs).
+The DePIN Network ledger only stores a limited number of historical blocks and online account balances (needed for the creation of State Proofs).
 If the State Proof chain were to lag behind regular consensus, this could theoretically make it impossible to create new State Proofs.
 For this reason, the `Builder` maintains its own database and backs-up necessary data from the ledger so that it can create State Proofs even if the ledger is far ahead.